Fade BG Image

 "As you wish.
 We will await your return, Healer-sama."

-With the joy of being able to assist such a noble mission, I bowed my head deeply.
+Overjoyed at the prospect of assisting such a noble mission, I bowed my head deeply.

 It was only after Healer-sama left that I realized, to my shock, that I'd forgotten to give the rookie merchant her additional referral fee.